michaelschwob/PrimePalindromes/README.md

 # PrimePalindromes

 This repository contains several functions that find, use, or manipulate prime palindromes in various bases.
+As I progressed through this topic, I started with the most basic file (baseConvert.cpp converts a given number into base 2), then worked through more difficult problems.
+All files, no matter how trivial or nuanced, are shared in this repository.

 Algorithms in this repository were used to obtain results in: